Butcher, Baker, Nightmare Maker: Plot

 High school senior Billy Lynch lives with his protective aunt Cheryl, who has raised him since infancy after his parents died in a car accident.
 Billy, a gifted basketball player, is offered a chance at a scholarship to attend the University of Denver.
 Still, Cheryl dismisses the idea, assuming that Billy will stay with her to "contribute."
 At school, Billy is bullied by one of his teammates, Eddie, who is jealous of Billy's close camaraderie with their coach, Tom Landers.

 On Billy's 17th birthday, Cheryl changes her mind about the scholarship and asks Billy to stop by the television repair shop to have the shop technician, Phil Brody, come by to look at their set.
 That night, after Phil works on their television, Cheryl makes sexual advances toward him; when he refuses, Cheryl stabs him to death with a kitchen knife, which Billy witnesses through the window.
 Cheryl then claims that Phil tried to rape her.

 A police detective (and former Marine and Purple Heart recipient), Joe Carlson, is assigned to the case and is skeptical of Cheryl and the alleged rape attempt.
 After discovering that Phil Brody was gay and that he was in a same-sex relationship with Tom, he assumes that the murder is the result of a love triangle between Phil, Tom, and Billy and that Cheryl is covering for her nephew.
 Carlson begins questioning Billy, accusing him of being a "fag," and harasses Tom, forcing him to resign from his job at the high school.
 Carlson also inquires from Julia, the school newspaper photographer, about her and Billy's sexual relationship.
-Meanwhile, Cheryl feeds Billy drugged milk, which causes him to perform poorly at his scholarship tryout, and cleans out the attic so he can have an apartment space in the house.
+Meanwhile, Cheryl feeds Billy drugged milk, which causes him to perform poorly at his scholarship tryout, and cleans out the attic so he can have a space in the house as an apartment.
 Sergeant Cook, who has been casing Cheryl's home, is suspicious of Cheryl and believes Billy is innocent.